dynamiqs/dynamiqs/docs/tutorials/closed-system.md

 A greater precision will give a more accurate result, but will also take longer to calculate.

-## 2. The Schrödinger equation
+## The Schrödinger equation

 The state evolution is described by the **Schrödinger equation**:
 $$
     i\hbar\frac{\dd\ket{\psi(t)}}{\dt}=H\ket{\psi(t)},
 $$
 where $H$ is a linear operator called the **Hamiltonian**, a matrix of size $n\times n$.
 This equation is a *first-order (linear and homogeneous) ordinary differential equation* (ODE).
-From now on, we take $\hbar=1$ to simplify the notations.
+To simplify notations, it is usually assumed $\hbar=1$.

 !!!
 Example "Example for a two-level system"
-    For example, $H=\begin{pmatrix}1&0\\0&-1\end{pmatrix}$.
+    The Hamiltonian of a two-level system with energy difference $\hbar\omega$ is $H=\frac{\hbar}{2}\begin{pmatrix}\omega&0\\0&-\omega\end{pmatrix}$.

-## 3. Solving the Schrödinger equation numerically
+## Solving the Schrödinger equation numerically

-There are two main ideas for solving the Schrödinger equation.
+There are two common ideas for solving the Schrödinger equation.

-### 3.1.
-Compute the propagator
+### Compute the propagator

 The state at time $t$ is given by $\ket{\psi(t)}=e^{-iHt}\ket{\psi(0)}$, where $\psi(0)$ is the state at time $t=0$.
 The operator $U(t)=e^{-iHt}$ is called the **propagator**, a matrix of size $n\times n$.

 ???
-Info "Solution for a time-dependent Hamiltonian"
+Note "Solution for a time-dependent Hamiltonian"
     For a time-dependent Hamiltonian $H(t)$, the solution at time $t$ is
     $$
         \ket{\psi(t)} = \mathcal{T}\exp\left(-i\int_0^tH(t')\dt'\right)\ket{\psi(0)},
     $$
-    where $\mathcal{T}$ is the *time-ordering meta-operator*, a symbol that modifies how one should write the formula, by properly ordering the Hamiltonians so that they are applied in chronological order (which is necessary because the matrix product does not commute).
+    where $\mathcal{T}$ is the *time-ordering meta-operator*, which indicates the time-ordering of the Hamiltonian upon expansion of the matrix exponential (Hamiltonians at different times do not commute).

 The first idea is to explicitly compute the propagator to evolve the state up to time $t$.
-There are various ways to compute the matrix exponential, such as by diagonalizing the Hamiltonian or employing approximations like truncated series (e.g. Taylor series).
+There are various ways to compute the matrix exponential, such as exact diagonalization of the Hamiltonian or approximate methods such as truncated Taylor series expansions.

 ^^Space complexity^^: $O(n^2)$ (storing the Hamiltonian).